Wyoming’s Child Car Seat and Seat Belt Laws

 Medical reasons.
 A child with a medical condition preventing the safe use of a restraint system may be excused with the written certification of a physician.

-Seatbelt fits correctly.
+Seat belt fits correctly.
 Also, children under nine years old may use a lap and shoulder belt without a booster if:

 • the lap and shoulder belts fit properly across the collarbone, chest, and hips and

 Exempt vehicles.
-School buses and public transit vehicles manufactured without seatbelts are exempt from child seat requirements.
+School buses and public transit vehicles manufactured without seat belts are exempt from child seat requirements.

-Fines for Car Seat Tickets in Wyoming
+Penalties for Car Seat Violations in Wyoming

 A car seat violation is a primary offense and carries a $50 fine, plus court costs, for the driver.
 However, the court will waive the fine if the driver shows proof of acquiring an appropriate car seat.
 Any subsequent violation will result in a $100 fine, plus court costs.